BY BRENDAN WALSH

 Net Neutrality’s fate in the US has been decided.
-Yesterday’s 3 to 2 FCC vote ends the 2015 provisions that reclassified broadband providers as “common carriers” rather than “information providers” ensuring that they would be regulated like phone companies, and precluded from creating so called “fast lanes” on the the internet.
+Yesterday’s 3 to 2 FCC vote ends the 2015 provisions that reclassified broadband providers as “common carriers” rather than “information providers” ensuring that they would be regulated like phone companies, and precluded from creating so-called “fast lanes” on the internet.

 But what, if any, impacts will this have on the global debate?
 We look at the issue as it is playing out in the US with a snapshot of different approaches taken in other parts of the world.

 What the FCC’s Vote on Net Neutrality Will Mean and Where Does Network Slicing Fit In?

 On the ground, the debate pits the principles of consumer protection and a free and open internet against broadband providers and mobile carriers who, if the change takes effect, would be free to alter connection speeds based on preferred content streams whether they be native content, say, a carrier-provided IPTV service or a third party stream like Netflix, with whom they may be in partnership.

 Though carriers say the proposed new allowances won’t change the way they deliver services, consumer advocacy and watchdog groups aren’t convinced, arguing that because their primary responsibilities lie with shareholders and not consumers, there’s a risk that customer experience will suffer.

 The move seems to follow the opposite course taken by European regulators who, under the auspices of the European Commission’s BEREC guidelines have enacted some of the globe’s toughest laws around net neutrality.